 The monitoring focuses on intra-urban settlements between gateway towns along the Wild Atlantic Way.
 Gateways such as Cork and Galway that capture the infiltration of visitors.
 These also supply the high-level 'input' data for the monitoring before they become dissipated among many smaller destinations and intra-urban settlements (See Figure 1.1).
+There are 7 monitoring sites and 4 control sites selected to for the purpose of the macro monitoring.
+Each site is located in the counties situated along the Wild Atlantic Way, the 7 sites are; Dungloe, Bundoran, Newport, Galway Bay, Kilrush, Bantry and Cahersiveen.
+The 4 control points are; Ballybofey, Gort, Castleisland and Lahinch.

 The purpose of macro monitoring is to identify the state of the environment between the gateway settlements because these intra-urban settlements, such as Bundoran in Co.
 Donegal, often accommodate and entertain the bulk of overnight visitors.